Pawel33359/macau/README.md

 # macau
-This project was made to enable people to play a card game called "macau" online.
+This project was made to allow people to play a card game called "macau" online.
 Frameworks used to make this are: vue.js, Firebase and Bootstrap.

 ### You can check app at:
 https://macao-4bf61.web.app/signup